cbinder705/Code-Quiz-App-Challenge-4/README.md

 ## Description

-For this challgenge the goal was to create a code quiz app that met the following requirements:
+For this challenge the goal was to create a code quiz app that met the following requirements:
 User Story:
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores